 Only Lovers Left Alive

 This lush, sexy Jim Jarmusch film follows vampires and longtime lovers Eve (Tilda Swinton) and Adam (Tom Hiddleston).
 When they are reunited in Detroit after a long separation, Eve is determined to show Adam that their immortal existence still has lots of joy to offer them.
 But Eve's reckless younger sister Ava (Mia Wasikowska) brings bloody chaos to their reunion.
 Darkly erotic with a killer soundtrack you won't be able to get out of your head, this is one vampire movie that definitely doesn't suck.
+Perfect for watching with a trusted long-term partner and inspiring thought-provoking conversations about monogamy, mortality, and pleasure.

 Hopefully, you and your partner in crime are nothing like Veronica (Winona Ryder) and J.D.
 (Christian Slater).
 Veronica is a reluctant member of the "Heathers," a clique of calculating, cruel popular girls named Heather that rule Westerburg High.
 After Heather Chandler pushes Veronica too far at a frat party, Veronica sleeps with rebellious new kid J.D.—and becomes complicit in a killing spree that take down the Heathers, the jocks, and anyone who stands in J.D.'s way.
 Hilarious, hip, and often unsettling, Heathers is a reminder of what you don't want your relationship to look like.